Analysis of the multi-dimensional semi-discrete Active Flux method using the Fourier transform: Using the discrete Fourier transform for the analysis of stationarity preservation

 Recall that the finite difference operators used in the update of the point values have been obtained by differentiating the reconstruction.

 Consider instead of \eqref{eq:updatePointValues} first the \textbf{central Active Flux} method, which reads

-The divergence relevant for the update of $p_{ij}^P$, $P \in \{ \nodeonly, \ehonly,\evonly \}$ is evaluated as the mean of the divergences both sides of an edge / in the four quadrants adjacent to a node.
+The divergence relevant for the update of $q_{ij}^P$, $P \in \{ \nodeonly, \ehonly,\evonly \}$ is obtained by considering the velocity reconstructions in the two/four adjacent cells, taking their divergences at the location of $P$ (which gives two/four different values) and finally taking the mean of these values.
 Recall that the image of $(P^{2,2})^2$ under the (weak) divergence is the broken space $D^{2,2}_\text{br}$ defined in \eqref{eq:Dbroken}.
-Obviously computing the mean restores continuity, i.e. afterwards there is only one value of the divergence associated with each point.
+Obviously computing the mean of the two/four values restores continuity, i.e. afterwards there is only one value of the divergence associated with each point.
 This motivates the following

 \begin{definition} The \emph{$P^{2,2}$-projected divergence} $w \in P^{2,2}$ is defined by \eqref{eq:reconstruction} (with $m=1$) with the degrees of freedom given by

 where $W_{ij}(\vec x) := (\del_x u_{\text{recon},ij} + \del_y v_{\text{recon},ij})(\vec x)$ is the divergence of the velocity reconstruction $(u_{\text{recon},ij}, v_{\text{recon},ij}) \in (P^{2,2})^2$ in $\vec x \in \left[-\frac{\Delta x}{2},\frac{\Delta x}{2}\right]\times \left[-\frac{\Delta y}{2},\frac{\Delta y}{2}\right]$. \end{definition}